Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The RED Brick has three LEDs on the top side: A blue, a red and a green LED.

 The blue LED is directly connected to the internal power supply of the processor.
-The LED is on if the Brick is powered.
+The LED is on if the processor is powered.

 The red LED shows if an error is present.
 If the red LED stays on during startup, no image could be found.
 There may be no SD card inserted or there is